-Financially

-assisted
+Financially assisted

-Largest amount Amount securities

-Involvement of outstanding outstanding purchases during Amount forgiven

-Name and company or during as at fiscal 2014 Security for during
+Name and principal position Involvement of company or subsidiary La rgest amount outstanding during fiscal 2015 (\$) N Amount outstanding as at 1ay 31, 2015 (\$) securities purchases during fiscal 2015 (# of Common shares) Security for indebtedness Am ount forgiven during fiscal 2015 (\$)

-principal position subsidiary fiscal 2013 May 31, 2014 (# of Common indebtedness fiscal 2014

-(\$) (\$) shares) (\$)

-(a) (b) (c) (d) (e) (f) (g)
+(a) (b) (C) (d) (e) (f) (g)

+Paul Reynolds Company is Shares

+CEO the lender \$ 6,260,000 \$ 0 500,000 purchased \$ 6,260,000

 Bradley Kotush Subsidiary is Shares

-CFO the lender \$ 1,205,462 \$ 1,205,462 200,000 purchased \$ 0
+CFO the lender \$ 1,205,462 \$ 1,205,462 0 purchased \$ 0

 Scott Davidson Subsidiary is Shares

-Executive Vice-President the lender \$ 602,731 \$ 602,731 100,000 purchased \$ 0
+Executive Vice-President the lender \$ 602,731 \$ 602,731 0 purchased \$ 0

 The indebtedness of the executive officers was incurred in connection with loans to purchase Common shares of the Company in a program targeted at key executive-level employees of the Company to recognize their contribution to the Company.
-The loans are forgivable loans under which the Company lent to the executive officer, without interest, the aggregate purchase price of Common shares of the Company and agreed, subject to certain terms, to forgive the loans as to one-third on the third, fourth and fifth anniversaries of the purchase of shares.
+The loans are forgivable loans under which the Company (or a subsidiary) lent to the executive officer, without interest, the aggregate purchase price of Common shares of the Company and agreed, subject to certain terms, to forgive the loans as to one-third on the third, fourth and fifth anniversaries of the purchase of shares.
+The forgiveness of the loans will be accelerated in certain circumstances, including the death of the executive officer.
 If the executive officer resigns or is terminated for cause, then that proportion of all shares purchased which the unforgiven portion of the loan bears to the aggregate purchase price will be repurchased by the Company; this has the effect of limiting the recourse on the loan to a portion of the shares purchased.
 All shares purchased are subject to a security interest in favour of the employer, are held in escrow and bear a legend reflecting the restrictions on the shares.
 The Company also provided an indemnity to ensure that the executive officer does not suffer a loss on forgiveness if the tax payable at that time exceeds the market value at that time.

-Except as noted in this section, there is no indebtedness (other than "routine indebtedness") to the Canaccord Genuity Group outstanding as at May 31, 2014, of any director or executive officer of the Company, any proposed nominee for election as a director of the Company or any associate of such director, executive officer or proposed nominee.
+Except as noted in this section, there is no indebtedness (other than "routine indebtedness") to the Canaccord Genuity Group outstanding as at May 31, 2015, of any director or executive officer of the Company, any proposed nominee for election as a director of the Company or any associate of such director, executive officer or proposed nominee.